Breathing Techniques: A Guide to the Science and Methods

 An intense focus on breathing may not be good for someone having a panic attack caused by anxiety regarding their current physical state (interoceptive anxiety).
 A focus on physiology and breathing may actually exacerbate these panic symptoms.
 Treatment should aim for psychological approaches instead.

 Different breathing techniques emphasize different cycle lengths and approaches to regulating the breath.
 However, two things remain constant when it comes to practicing healthy breathing.
-These are the benefits of breathing through your nose, and the need to draw breath into your diaphragm and belly, not your chest.
+These are the benefits of breathing slowly through your nose, and the need to draw breath focus into your diaphragm and belly, not your chest.

 Incorporating these two breathing practices into your lifestyle, as well as a breathing routine in the morning or before bed, can offer a wide array of benefits ranging from stress and anxiety management to better focus and more efficient exercise.
 Also remember, it’s not just your breath that carries oxygen to your brain, it’s your circulation as well.
 Proper breathing is a healthy training all it’s own, but it’s not a replacement for physical movement.